Biological Preparedness and Resilience through Evolution and Innovation of Laboratories

 A call to action

-- This new initiative, which builds on more than a decade of analysis and consultation with LMIC stakeholders, aims to reimagine laboratory lab infrastructure and to discover and deliver a new type of diagnostic lab that is purpose design for operation and maintenance in low-resource environments.
+- This new initiative, which builds on more than a decade of analysis and consultation with global leaders and stakeholders, aims to reimagine laboratory infrastructure and to discover and deliver a new type of diagnostic lab that is purpose designed for operation and maintenance in low-resource environments.

 - A new model for sustainable laboratories in low-resource environments promises to accelerate implementation of the IHRs and WOAH’s International Standards, support the objectives of the GHSA and eventual pandemic instrument and reinforce other global health security priorities.